Wing 5 introduces a redesigned and streamlined user interface, and some powerful new features.

 Paste Adapts Indentation Style and EOLs to match the target file.

-Unit Test Environment can now be configured independently in the Testing tab of Project Properties and File Properties.
+Unit Testing with pytest is now supported.
+The testing environment can be configured independently in the Testing tab of Project Properties and File Properties and time-stamped unit test results are saved in the project file.

 Startup Preferences Dialog makes it easier for new users to configure keyboard personality and auto-editing.